boneskull/sync-monorepo-packages/README.md

 # sync-monorepo-packages

-> Synchronizes package.json fields and arbitrary files in a monorepo
+> Synchronizes `package.json` fields and arbitrary files in a monorepo

 ## Features

-- Auto-discovery of packages via `lerna.json`
+- Auto-discovery of packages via `package.json` workspaces and/or `lerna.json`
-- No Lerna?
-Manual control of package locations
+- Optional manual control of destination packages
 - Helpful defaults
 - Detailed "dry run" mode
 - Summary of operations